n-man13/social-media-project/README.md

 # social-media-project

 This project was for a class at NJIT.
-It was a group project with Atharv Tyagi, Joseph Santantonio, and Nikhil Shah.
+It was a group project with Atharv Tyagi, Joseph Santantonio (jsgit21), and Nikhil Shah.

 Our assignment was to create a social media website on a public hosting site.
 We used Heroku and based our website backend in Java.
 For our frontend, we used HTTP, CSS, Java, and Javascript.